zslabs/zslabs/_posts/2014-09-29-svg-background-fill.md

     .icon-pacman {
         width: 40px;
         height: 40px;
-        .icon-fill("../../media/pacman.svg", "#000000", "#FF0000");
+        .icon-replace-fill("../../media/pacman.svg", "#000000", "#FF0000");
         display: inline-block;
         background-repeat: no-repeat;
         background-position: center center;
         background-size: contain;
     }

 Now we have control over SVG fills when referenced as backgrounds using a technique that will work all the way back to IE9, BAM!
+This is for replacing a single fill.

 ### Update

 Depending on "how" you're using SVGs, you may be working with paths that do not have fills in them.
 This would come into play when you're referencing an external sprite, but still want to be able to use things like `fill: currentColor` within your styles.
 Here's a mixin that handles just that:

-    .icon-no-fill(@src, @fill-new) {
+    .icon-add-fill(@src, @fill-new) {
         @data-uri: data-uri('image/svg+xml;charset=UTF-8', "@{src}");
         @replace-default: escape('<path ');
         @replace-new: escape('<path fill="@{fill-new}" ');